 Recognition of Prior Learning (RPL)

-Direct entry into the New Zealand Diploma in Creativity (Level 5), New Zealand Diploma in Creativity (Level 6) and Advanced Diploma of Art and Creativity (Level 7) requires students to demonstrate relevant experience/qualifications.
-Students who have not completed the previous programme levels may apply for Recognition of Prior Learning (RPL).
+Direct entry into our Levels 5-7 programmes requires students who have not completed the previous programme levels, to apply for Recognition of Prior Learning (RPL).

 The emphasis on creativity at The Learning Connexion differs from other art schools – not only do we want to see your work – we want to know about the creative process behind this.
 In your submission, you will need to evidence attainment of the creative process criteria for the level you wish to skip.